the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_0_GettingStarted.rst

 Normally when you start TVB you should have the *Default Project* from *tvb_data* already imported.
 If you don't have it, go to step 4 to see how you can import a new project.

-1. Go to *Projects > List of all projects*.
+1. Go to *Project > List of all projects*.

 2. On the right column, bottom corner, click on *Create new project*.

 .. figure:: figures/Projects_ListOfAllProjects1.png
-   :alt: Click on Create new project
+   :alt: Click on Save Changes
    :scale: 30%

 3. Choose a project name (e.g. *NewProject*) and optionally add a description as well.